The Composable Content guide

 Composable content defined

 Composable content is both the output and the process of orchestrating and structuring digital content from any system, allowing teams to quickly shape dynamic experiences for distinct audiences.
-You can think of composable content as the door to limitlessly configurable content.
+You can think of composable content as the door to limitless configurable content.

 What sets composable content apart is that content creators, developers, and machines can all easily interact with it.
 It’s API-accessible so everyone who needs to can work with and use it — quite different from the content stored in legacy content management systems.